Skip to main content

 Routes APIRoutes API accessNone

-MCP Server (AI Agent Access)Enables MCP tool endpoints for AI agentsRequires Query API and/or Source API
+MCP Server (AI Agent Access)Enables MCP tool endpoints for AI agentsRequires Query API

 info